Last updated October 5th, 2020.

 I believe deep, systemic change is necessary to solve the problems humanity faces.
-I also believe that voting is a flawed but important tool we have to alter the terrain upon which our year-round activism is based.
-I don't believe we have to choose between voting and systemic activism - ideally, we should all do both.
+I also believe that voting is a flawed but vitally important tool we have to alter the terrain upon which our year-round activism is based.

 "Politicians are selected not elected."